 Population data: Mesh-block level counts of the usually resident population by sex and 5-year age group (to 80+ years) for all census years 1976-2013 were sourced from Statistics New Zealand and aggregated to the 2013 geographic area boundaries at urban area (UA) level, based on their urban area and rural centre status in 1976.
-The allocation to 2013 geographic areas was based on a ‘user-derived correspondence’.
+The allocation to 2013 geographic areas was based on a ‘user-derived correspondence’ for the purposes of the Tai Timu Tangata.
+Taihoa e? project.
 The counts are not official statistics but should be thought of experimental estimates intended for use in research.2 This exercise resulted in data for 143 urban areas and 132 rural centres.

-Birth and survivorship rates for all years for which these data were required (i.e., back to 1976) are not available at urban area or rural centre level, and were instead constructed using indirect standardisation.
-In order to construct birth rates, a customised dataset of births by 5-year age group and territorial authority area of mother was purchased from Statistics New Zealand (2016), covering the period 1997-2013 (June years) at 2013 geographic boundaries.
-Survivorship (Lx)1 rates by age and sex for each territorial authority area were accessed for the years 2005-07 and 2012-14 (the only years for which these data are available) (Statistics New Zealand 2015a).
+Birth and survivorship rates for all years for which these data were required (i.e., back to 1976) are not available at urban area or rural centre level and were instead constructed using indirect standardisation.
+In order to construct birth rates, two customised datasets of births by 5-year age group and territorial authority area of mother were purchased from Statistics New Zealand (2016, 2020b), covering the periods 1997-2013 and 2013-2018 (June years) at 2013 geographic boundaries.
+Survivorship (Lx)3 rates by age and sex for each territorial authority area were accessed for the years 2005-07 and 2012-14 (the only years for which these data are available) (Statistics New Zealand 2015).

 Calculating missing birth rates via indirect standardisation was done in two main steps.
-First, age-specific fertility rates were constructed for each of New Zealand’s 67 territorial authority areas (TA) for the June years 1996-97, 2001-02, and 2006-2013 inclusive, using number of births by age of mother as sourced above, and female estimated resident population counts for corresponding 5-year age groups 15-49 years sourced from Statistics New Zealand (2015b).
-The age-specific fertility rates for 1996 and 2001 were then summed and averaged (for each age group and each TA), and their ratio to the equivalent rates for total New Zealand constructed (drawing on Statistics New Zealand 2015c).
+First, age-specific fertility rates were constructed for each of New Zealand’s 67 territorial authority areas (TA) for the June years 1996-97, 2001-02, and 2006-2018 inclusive, using number of births by age of mother as sourced above, and female estimated resident population counts for corresponding 5-year age groups 15-49 years sourced from Statistics New Zealand (various years).
+The age-specific fertility rates for 1996 and 2001 were then summed and averaged (for each age group and each TA), and their ratio to the equivalent rates for total New Zealand constructed.
 These relative age-specific fertility ratios for each TA were then held constant and multiplied by the equivalent rates for total New Zealand for the missing years, 1976, 1981, 1986, and 1991.
 That is, the national values were retrospectively inflated or deflated by the relevant ratio, for each of the four observations 1976-1991, to generate approximate TA level age-specific rates for those years.

-The second step involved constructing age-specific fertility rates for each town and rural centre, by applying the age-specific rates for the TA in which each is located to the number of women in each 5-year age group 15-49 years, in each town and rural centre (from the population database).
+The second step involved constructing age-specific fertility rates for each town and rural centre, by applying the age-specific rates for the TA in which each is located to the number of women in each 5-year age group 15-49 years, in each town and rural centre (from Database 1).

 Calculating missing survivorship rates via indirect standardisation was similarly done in two steps.
 First, Lx values (the average number alive in each age group) by 5-year age group and sex for each TA for two Life-Table periods, 2005-07 and 2012-14, were compared to the average number alive in the preceding 5-year age group.
 This process produced sex- and age-specific survivorship ratios for each five-year age group to 95+ years, for these two observations (for the purposes of this exercise, considered to be 2006 and 2013).
 The 2006 ratios were then compared with their national equivalents, to generate relative survivorship ratios for each TA for the missing years: 1976, 1981, 1986, 1991, 1996, and 2001.
 That is, for each of those observations, the national values were retrospectively inflated or deflated by the relevant sex- and age-specific survivorship ratios for each TA in 2005-2007, to generate approximate TA level rates.